anumoluvarsha/PacMen-Exercise/README.md

 In this project, the objectives were : 1) To create pacmen when a button is clicked and 2) To Move these pacmen across the window on the click of another button.

 <h>How to run</h>
-Clone this repository on to the local system and then run it through VS Code on a window on the local host.
-Then press the AddPacman button and Start Game to test the project.
+<body>Clone this repository on to the local system and then run it through VS Code on a window on the local host.
+Then press the AddPacman button and Start Game to test the project.</body>

 <h>Future Improvements</h>
 Right now, the code creates panmen and moves them across the window on the click of 2 buttons.
 I can try to implement both the actions onclick of a single button.